Today, I want to share some simple and practical advice about overcoming MLM Objections.

 Your prospect doesn’t see the value in the business start-up cost.
 If they did, they could come up with the money.
 If their car broke down tomorrow, they would find a way to come up with the money.
 People always find money for things that are important to them.

 I know you feel.
 I’ve been through hard times myself.
 It sucks.
 The reason I started this business was to make more money.
-I realized that an extra $300 to $1,000 per month, combined with the tax advantages of having a home-based business, could totally change my financial situation for the better.
+I realized that an extra $300 to $1,000 per month, combined with the tax advantages of having a home-based business, would totally improve my financial situation.
 I also knew that if I didn’t make some changes in my life, my financial situation would never improve.
 Does that make sense?

 What it Means: